 It is unarguable that there was ever a time when the Quran as a primary source of Law was contemplated.
 The Quran was the principal source of law for man and was referred to all the time as binding.
-However the binding nature of the Sunna came about centuries after the death of the prophet.
-During the life time of the Prophet (SAW) the word Sunnah was taken simplicita as a conduct that was worthy of being emulated.
-So not only the conduct of the Prophet (SAW), other Arab customary practices dating back to prophet Ibrahim (AS) and his conduct were retained as Sunna.
+However the binding nature of the Sunna came about centuries after the death of Muhammad.
+During the life time of Muhammad, the word Sunnah was taken simplicita as a conduct that was worthy of being emulated.
+So not only the conduct of Muhammad, other Arab customary practices dating back to prophet Ibrahim (AS) and his conduct were retained as Sunna.

 This phase witnessed no conflict of understanding or interpretation as the Quran and the Sunnah were the only sources of law.
-During this time, the Quran was revealed in piece meal and was written down in bits and pieces on rocks, leaves etc. and it was also memorized by some of the sahabas.
+During this time, the Quran was revealed in piece meal and was written down in bits and pieces on rocks, leaves etc. and it was also memorized by some of the sahaba.
 These sahaba had the privilege of learning directly from the two sources.
 They were a living witnesses as to what, when, where, how, and why verses of the Quran were revealed.
-They had the privilege of asking the prophet questions about the Quran and heard his answers and interpretation (Tafsir) of the law (fiqh).
+They had the privilege of asking Muhammad questions about the Quran and heard his answers and interpretation Tafsir of the fiqh.
 This learning process of the sahaba was of great significance for it played a role in advancing knowledge to the next generation of Tabi’un.

 Apart from the Quran and Sunnah, other methods of deriving at legal rulings from the source were gradually manifesting.
 These methods include the ijtihad and qiyas.
-For instance, when some of the Sahaba were faced with a situation, they will use their own Ra’y to address the situation and thereafter inform the prophet about how they handled a situation.
-If the decision they made was correct, He (SAW) will endorse it and if the decision was not correct, He (SAW) will give proper guidance on the matter.
-So it meant that the decisions of the Sahaba which were endorsed by the prophet (SAW) became established principles so that if another incident occurred that was similar, using analogy i.e Qiyas, on the former decision, they will arrive at a decision.
+For instance, when some of the Sahaba were faced with a situation, they will use their own Ra’y to address the situation and thereafter inform Muhammead about how they handled a situation.
+If the decision they made was correct, Muhammad will endorse it and if the decision was not correct, He would give proper guidance on the matter.
+So it meant that the decisions of the Sahaba which were endorsed by Muhammad became established principles so that if another incident occurred that was similar, using analogy i.e Qiyas, on the former decision, they will arrive at a decision.

-After the passing away of the prophet (SAW)the prophet a number of the companions left the Hijaz to various places and established their schools.
+After the passing away of the prophet, a number of the companions left the Hijaz to various places and established their schools.
 For instance Ibn Masud left to Kufah (Iraq) only the seven Fuqaha (jurists) remained in the Hijaz among which were A’isha, Abdullahi ibn Abbas, Abdullahi Ibn Umar, Umar ibn Khattab, Uthman bin Affan, Abubakar Sadik and Ali ibn Abi Talib.
 Later on Aliyu bn Abi Talib shifted first to Iraq then to Syria.
 This dispersion of the Muslim’s jurists became excessive during the period of Usman bn Affan, this was because Usman ibn Affan was the first caliph who allowed the companions to leave Medina and spread to various regions, at that time, more than 300 companions ventured beyond Medina to various places like Kufa, Basra, Egypt, and Syam (Greater Syria).